15 World’s Biggest Grape-Producing Countries

 2.Italy

-Several regions in Italy have become the center of grape cultivation.
+Geographically, several regions in Italy have become the center of grape cultivation.
 According to Statista data for 2020, the Regions of Apulia, Veneto, Emilia-Romagna, Sicily, Abruzzo are some of the regions with the highest grape production in Italy.
 Grape production in Apulia reached 1.28 million tons, Veneto at 1.25 million tons, Emilia-Romagna at 952 thousand tons, Sicily at 661 thousand tons, and Abruzzo at 448 thousand tons.

-3. France
+3. Spain

 4. United States of America